JFelipeFloresS/AWSBoto3CloudAutomationAndOrchestration/ReadMe.md

 ```
 AWS_ACCESS_KEY_ID={your_aws_access_key_id}
 AWS_SECRET_ACCESS_KEY={your_aws_secret_access_key}
-EC2_RDP_PASSWORD={your_ec2_rdp_password} # this is not actually used in the code
+EC2_RDP_PASSWORD={your_ec2_rdp_password} # avaialable in the file provided for the assingment, but not actually used in the code
 RDS_MASTER_USERNAME={your_rds_master_username}
 RDS_MASTER_PASSWORD={your_rds_master_password}
+MASTER_EC2_PUBLIC_DNS={your_master_ec2_public_dns}
 ```

 The utility [credentials_handler](src/utils/credentials_handler.py) provides access to these environment variables.

+# AWS Management Console CLI

 ## RUNNING THE APPLICATION

-To run the code, execute one of the following commands in your terminal (depending on your Python installation):
+To run the code, execute one of the following commands in your terminal from the root directory of the project ( depending on your Python installation):

 - ```
-    python src/main.py
+    python -m src.main
     ```
 - ```
-    python3 src/main.py
+    python3 -m src.main
     ```

 Make sure you have the required packages installed and the [usercred.txt](usercred.txt) file properly configured before